The WHY in Business Processes: Discovery of Causal Execution Dependencies: Introduction and Motivation

 As a simple example, we consider in Fig~\ref{fig:bp} a Petri-net~\cite{van2016process} depicting some of the final steps in a loan approval business process (BP), with its executions recorded in a log file.
 In this BP, the $Accept$ task precedes sending the client an email notification about the acceptance of the loan while also sending its records for archival retention.
 Note that the duration of the $Archive$ task is usually longer than that of the $Email$ task.
 Subsequently, the application is closed in the system and all corresponding paperwork is disposed of.

-Applying process discovery to the initial steps in this process (i.e., $Accept, Email, \text{and } Archive$) can sometimes derive the graph in Fig~\ref{fig:uniform-case-pm-results}.
-Our intuitive comprehension of such a graph attributes a causal meaning to its edges.
+Applying process discovery to the initial steps in this process (i.e., $Accept, Email, \text{and } Archive$) can sometimes derive the graphs in Fig~\ref{fig:uniform-case-pm-results}.
+Our intuitive comprehension of such graphs attributes a causal meaning to their edges.
 That is, the links between the tasks in the graph are typically interpreted as if the execution of the $Archive$ task depends on having the $Email$ task executed first.
-However, we know that in the real BP, such dependency is not imposed, and may have arbitrarily emerged as a result of longer execution times for the $Archive$ task instances in the log.
-This may erroneously drive us to infer in the counterfactual case in which we do not send an email about a given loan acceptance, we cannot deduce that it is also not archived, or that if we can expedite the emailing task (e.g., by allocating more resources to it) then we can complete the archiving task earlier.
-Even in the cases when using more contemporary algorithms that utilize frequency thresholds (e.g., heuristic-minner and inductive-miner), yielding a result as depicted in Fig~\ref{fig:heuristic-sensitivity}(b) that retains parallelism among the $Email$ and $Archive$ tasks, the interpretation of such a graph structure is different.
-While in a process view, such a structure reflects individual time precedence dependencies between $Email$ and $Accept$ and between $Archive$ and $Accept$, with no dependence between $Email$ and $Archive$ (i.e., parallel tasks), a causal view of the same structure reflects the meaning of having the $Accept$ task being accountable for the execution of the two subsequent tasks.
+However, we know that in the real BP\chadded[id=add]{ (see Fig.~\ref{fig:bp})}, such dependency is not imposed, and may have arbitrarily emerged as a result of longer execution times for the $Archive$ task instances in the log.